Pete Best: Band chemistry

-Epstein claimed in his autobiography that Lennon, McCartney and Harrison thought that Best was "too conventional to be a Beatle" and added that "though he was friendly with John, he was not liked by George and Paul".
-It has been documented, in Cynthia Lennon's book John and elsewhere, that while Lennon, McCartney and Harrison usually spent their offstage time together in Hamburg and Liverpool, writing songs or socialising, Best generally went off alone.
-This left Best on the outside, as he was not privy to many of the group's experiences, references, and in-jokes.
+Epstein claimed in his autobiography that Lennon, McCartney and Harrison thought Best was "too conventional to be a Beatle" and added, "though he was friendly with John, he was not liked by George and Paul".
+It has been documented, in Cynthia Lennon's book John and elsewhere, that while Lennon, McCartney, and Harrison usually spent their offstage time together in Hamburg and Liverpool, writing songs or socialising, Best generally went off alone.
+This left Best on the outside, as he was not privy to many of the group's experiences, references and in-jokes.

-A German photographer, Astrid Kirchherr, asked if they would not mind letting her take photographs of them in a photo session, which impressed them, as other groups only had snapshots taken by friends.
+A German photographer, Astrid Kirchherr, asked if they would not mind letting her take photographs of them in a photo session, which impressed them, as other groups had only snapshots taken by friends.
 The next morning Kirchherr took photographs on the Heiligengeistfeld, a municipal event area close to the Reeperbahn.
 In the afternoon, Kirchherr took them to her mother's house in Altona – minus Best, who decided not to attend.
 Dot Rhone, McCartney's then-girlfriend who later visited Hamburg, described Best as being very quiet and never taking part in conversations with the group.

 It has been claimed that Epstein became exasperated with Best's refusal to adopt the mop-top-style Beatle haircut as part of their unified look, as he preferred to keep his quiffed hairstyle, though Best later stated that he was never asked to change his hairstyle.
 In a 1995 BBC Radio Merseyside interview, Kirchherr explained: "My boyfriend, Klaus Voormann, had this hairstyle, and Stuart [Sutcliffe] liked it very, very much.
-He was the first one who really got the nerve to get the Brylcreem out of his hair, and asking me to cut his hair for him.
+He was the first one who really got the nerve to get the Brylcreem out of his hair and asking me to cut his hair for him.
 Pete Best has really curly hair, and it wouldn't work."